inside-track/remi/README.md

 # Remi - Ruby Extract Map Integrate
+**Warning:** This project is very much in the development stage and all features are subject to change.
+Documentation is skimpy at best.
+Test coverage is light but improving.

 **Purpose:** Remi is a Ruby-based ETL package that provides an expressive data transformation language and facilitates the